BeguinMattis/Test-restoration-back/README.md

 - A front-end part
 - A back-end part for front-end part
-- An authentication API
+- Maybe an authentication API
-- A CRUD API
+- Maybe a CRUD API

 ## Technologies used :

 - Angular for the front-end part
-- Node.js for the back-end parts (= Back For Front, Authentication and CRUD)
+- Node.js for the back-end part(s)
 - mLab for the mongoDB database
 - Git / GitHub for code version management
 - Travis for continuous integration
 - Heroku for Web Application Deployment
-- Google Maps and Google Places as external APIs
+- Google Auth, Google Maps and Google Places as external APIs

 ## Schedule of work to be done :